 Almost all antifelting (getting wool not to felt or shrink) is accomplished today using what is known as the Chlorine-Hercosett process.
-The process removes the scales of the natural wool fibers and creates a modified smooth synthetic-type fiber by using a strongly acidic chlorine solution followed by a polymer resin.
+This process removes the scales of the natural wool fibers and creates a modified smooth, synthetic-type fiber by using a strongly acidic chlorine solution followed by a polymer resin.

 This method has two dimensions that concern us: Individual health risks and environmental degradation.
-Plus, the textile industry consumes a high level of water for their various processes.
+Plus, the textile industry consumes a high level of water for its various processes.

 Personal Health Risks

-Chlorine is recognized worldwide as a hazardous chemical, and has been linked to cancer, lung disease, and heart disease for years.
+Chlorine is recognized worldwide as a hazardous chemical, and has been linked for years to cancer, lung disease, and heart disease.
 People with pre-existing lung or heart disease may be particularly sensitive to the effects of chlorine.

 Usually combined with other chemicals, chlorine is used to disinfect water, purify metals, bleach wood pulp, and modify wool fibers.
 Exposure to chlorine gas can come in the form of outgassing from wool products that have been treated with a chlorine process.